revolunet/django-extjs/README.md

 **Usage :**
   - Put django_extjs on your python path
   - Put static dir somewhere on your statics
+  - Create an example views.py
+  - Edit example.html to match your view and static paths

 **The lib provides :**